vladimirantigua/Capstone/README.md

         - [x] quantity
         - [ ] comment field text area to add comment for IT equipment
        ## user
-         - [ ] login(email or username)
+         - [X] login(email or username)
-         - [ ] password
+         - [X] password
-         - [ ] registration page
+         - [X] registration page
-         - [ ] user profile page
+         - [X] user profile page - edit profile IT users can change their username, password or email
-           - [ ] Matthew suggest to use the Django Built in User System
+           - [X] Matthew suggest to use the Django Built in User System
-         - [ ]  add reCHAPTCHA to the registration form and login page
+         - [X]  add reCHAPTCHA to the registration form and login page

-# Forms

-  - [ ] create forms

 # Template
-  - [ ] Homepage will be leasting all the inventory
+  - [X] Homepage will be leasting all the inventory
-     - [ ] Login Page for the - IT staff will be login in to help manage the inventory
+     - [X] Login Page for the - IT staff will be login in to help manage the inventory
-     - [ ] Registration page for the - IT staff to register to create an account to access the inventory management
+     - [X] Registration page for the - IT staff to register to create an account to access the inventory management
-     - [ ] User profile page in case the - IT staff would like to update their inventory management registration account
+     - [X] User profile page in case the - IT staff would like to update their inventory management registration account
-     - [ ] page list all the inventory items
+     - [X] Home page will be the main Equipment Page list all the inventory items
-     - [ ] Home or Index page user will be able to see after login
+     - [X] Index page user will be able to see selete an option to login or register
-     - [ ] Index Page see if I will be better to combine the Home and Index Page or it is better to keep it separate
-     - [ ] Detail page list individual item see if I can add a photo for each of the laptop models
+     - [X] Detail page list individual item from Detail Page I am able to update that item. see if I can add a              photo for each of the laptop models to show on the detail page
-     - [ ] Add Equipment to create and submit new equipment manually
+     - [X] Add Equipment to create and submit new equipment manually
-     - [ ] search / retrieve button to search for a particular inventory item
+     - [X] search / retrieve button to search for a particular inventory item
-          - [ ] think about the user experience and what the IT staff see when they visit the inventory management page
+     - [X] think about the user experience and what the IT staff see when they visit the inventory
+                management page

 # Schedule